logo

 We just installed a 24 foot round Mighty Sun Rushmore pool.
 There is a dent at one of the uprights.
 Is there a way to fix this?

-Hi Cathy.
-The dent appears to be there because that post is a little to high.
+The dent appears to be there because that post is a little too high.
 I would drain about half the water out of the pool and very carefully lower the post.
 When I do this I use a spade or a long crew driver and remove dirt from under the footplate and the bottom rails on both sides.
 As the upright lowers the wall should pop back into shape by its self.

 The block makes it a little more difficult but it needs to be lowered.
 That will allow the upright to go into it's proper position.

-Click here to post comments.
+Click here to post comments

 Join in and write your own page!
 It's easy to do.
 How?
+Simply click here to return to Ask the Pool Pro.

 Pool Wall Bow or Buckle